A continuing tale of life in the boonies

 Poets who matter: No. 20 – William Blake

-FARMINGTON - Here we go a-scouring among the population, to find a poet laureate of unstained reputation.
+FARMINGTON - Here we go a-scouring among the population, to find a poet laureate of Unstained reputation.

 Unstained - that’s the tough part, and such a high hurdle ever results in the neglect of visionary genius.
-Such was the case with William Blake, a poet (mystic and painter) who seemed to matter little back in his day, being glibly dismissed as “mad.”
+This was the case with William Blake, a poet (mystic and painter) who seemed to matter little back in his day, being glibly dismissed as “mad.”

 Anyway, this search, and a couple of other factors in the past week or so, have turned my mind back to the Scottish city of Glasgow, over 30 years ago, where I worked as a police officer running the Easterhouse Project.
-It was a tin and cinderblock recreation center built by the Army to provide rudimentary amenities for many hundreds of gang kids in a sprawling housing estate of 30,000 people.
+It was a tin and cinderblock recreation center built by the Army to provide rudimentary amenities for many hundreds of gang kids in a sprawling housing estate of almost 40,000 people.

 One reason for my flashback, has been the recent spate of burglaries in the greater Rochester area.
 No place is immune from break-ins, of course, and this included the Project.
 I got to work one day, and found a section of the corrugated tin roof had been ripped opened like a sardine can.
 Part of a Blake epigram runs: